Snowfighter/PomodoroTimer/README.md

 ### pauseTimer

-`pauseTimer()` looks exactly like the `stopTimer()` except for the fact that I change only `activePauseButton` state variable to state.
+`pauseTimer()`, which is executed when th user presses the Pause button, looks exactly like the `stopTimer()` except for the fact that I change only `activePauseButton` state variable to state.
 It is logical as the user only wants the Play button to be active, when the timer is paused.

+I also console log "STOP" message for error checking.

 ```javascript
  pauseTimer = () => {